ibm-cloud-docs/codeengine/cmd_defs.md

 `--from-file`, `-f`
 :   Update a generic secret from a file.
 You must provide the path to the file as a value.
 This value is required if `--from-literal` or `--from-env-file` is not specified.

+`--from-json-file`, `--json`
+:   The path to a file containing the secret values in JSON format.
+This option is supported for secret format `hmac` This value is *optional*.

 `--from-literal`, `-l`
 :   Update a generic secret from a key-value pair.
 Must be in `KEY=VALUE` format.
 This value is required if `--from-file` or `--from-env-file` is not specified.
 This option can be specified multiple times.